ZoeyVid/NPMplus/README.md

 10. If use use anubis, see here: https://anubis.techaro.lol/docs/admin/configuration/impressum
 11. If you do any extra custom/advanced configuration/modification, which is in someway related to the users data, then yes, keep in mind to also mention this.
 12. Anything else you do with the users data, should also be mentioned.
 (Like what your backend does or any other proxies in front of NPMplus, how data is stored, duration, ads, analytic tools, how data is handled if they contact you, etc.)
-13.I don't think this needs to be mentioned, but you can include it if you want to be thorough (note: this does not apply if you're using Let's Encrypt, as they no longer support OCSP):
+13. I don't think this needs to be mentioned, but you can include it if you want to be thorough (note: this does not apply if you're using Let's Encrypt, as they no longer support OCSP):
 Some clients (like Firefox) send OCSP requests to the certificate authority (CA) by default if the CA includes OCSP URLs in the certificate.
 This behavior can be disabled by users in Firefox.
 In my opinion, it doesn't need to be mentioned, as no data is sent to you — the client communicates directly with the CA. The check is initiated by the client itself; it's neither requested nor required by you.
 Your certificate simply indicates that the client can perform this check if it chooses to.

-14: Also optional and, in my opinion, not required: Some information about the data stored by the nameservers running your domain.
+14. Also optional and, in my opinion, not required: Some information about the data stored by the nameservers running your domain.
 I don't think this should be required, since in most cases there's a provider between the users and your nameserver acting as a proxy.
 This means the DNS requests of your users are hidden behind their provider.
 It’s the provider who should explain to their users how they handle data in their role as a "DNS proxy."

 ## Coreruleset plugins
 1. Download the plugin (all files inside the `plugins` folder of the git repo), most of the time: `<plugin-name>-before.conf`, `<plugin-name>-config.conf` and `<plugin-name>-after.conf` and sometimes `<plugin-name>.data` and/or `<plugin-name>.lua` or similar files